leylaKapi/leylaKapi.github.io/source/_posts/2014-10-12-what-is-the-vagrant.markdown

 For the install and use vagrant, you should follow below steps respectively.

-Let's look, how to set up and use `Vagrant` in Ubuntu desktop,
+Let's look, how to set up and use `Vagrant in Ubuntu desktop`,

 - Install Vagrant
 - Create Vagrant Folders